 The North West Counties Football League was founded in 1982 following the amalgamation of two of the most historic leagues in the North West, the Cheshire County League and the Lancashire Combination, whose own history stretched back to 1919 and 1891 respectively.
-This season sees the League celebrate its 40th anniversary since formation.
+This coming season will be the 44th in the league’s history.

 Initially the North West Counties League operated with three divisions and 58 clubs, but at the end of 1986-87 season, this was reduced to two as a result of ongoing ground grading and the formation of a First Division of the Northern Premier League.
-The League continued with two leagues until 2018/19, when it expanded to three divisions consisting of 60 clubs.
+The League continued with two divisions until 2018, when it expanded to three divisions consisting of 60 clubs.
+The 2025-26 season sees 61 clubs in our system – 24 in the Premier Division, 18 in the First Division North and 19 in the First Division South.

-The League is at Steps 5 & 6 of the National League System and operates one of the 16 divisions at Step 5 and two of the 32 divisions at Step 6 across England.
-The League operates a Premier, First Division North and First Division South division plus the League Challenge Cup (The Macron Challenge Cup) open to all clubs and a First Division Challenge Cup, which is open to the 38 sides playing at Step 6.
+The League is at Steps 5 & 6 of the National League System and operates one of the 16 divisions at Step 5 and two of the 17 divisions at Step 6 across England.
+The League operates a Premier, First Division North and First Division South division plus the League Challenge Cup (The Macron Cup) open to all clubs and a First Division Challenge Cup (The Edward Case Cup), which is open to the 37 sides playing at Step 6.

 Many of our clubs have excelled in our own, and national, competitions, particularly the FA Vase where we have provided a host of finalists and five winners; St Helens Town, Colne Dynamoes, Nantwich Town, Kirkham & Wesham and Warrington Rylands claiming the prestigious silverware.
 Fleetwood Town was our first finalist in 1985, losing to Halesowen Town, before the all-North West Counties Final between St Helens Town and Warrington Town in 1987.
 Next were Colne Dynamoes who beat Emley in 1988 and then Clitheroe, who were beaten by Brigg Town in 1996.
 The league waited ten years before producing their next winner in 2006, when Nantwich Town lifted the trophy after beating Hillingdon Borough 3-1 in the final at Birmingham City's St Andrews ground.